 Our biologists also monitor how river flows affect bull trout that spend the winter in the Snake River below Hells Canyon Dam.

-Over the past century, white sturgeon have been fished too much and their habitat has been reduced.
-Dams have blocked access to where they lay eggs and trapped them in small populations between dams.
+Over the past century, overfishing and habitat reduction have reduced the white sturgeon population.
+In some areas, dams have blocked access to the areas where they lay eggs and limited them to river sections between dams.